nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    Some example commands you can try:

    * `list` : Lists all contacts.
-   * `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 edu/Primary pn/Jane Doe pp/91234567 pe/janed@example.com t/friends t/owesMoney` : Adds a contact named `John Doe` to the Address Book.
+   * `adds n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 edu/Primary pn/Jane Doe pp/91234567 pe/janed@example.com t/friends t/owesMoney`: Adds a student contact named `John Doe` to the Address Book.
    * `delete 3` : Deletes the 3rd contact shown in the current list.
    * `clear` : Deletes all contacts.
    * `exit` : Exits the app.